rsoprivatecloud/ansible-role-rpc_networking/README.md

 ## Active-Passive Bonding

-If you are using active-passive bonding, each server's host_vars will have the following configuration (the IP addresses will be different for each file):
+If you are using active-passive bonding, each server's host_vars will have the following configuration (the IP addresses will be different for each file).
+The __mtu__ key is optional and will default to 1500 if not specified.

     ---
     rpc_networking: